r2don/nest-http-interface/README.md

 This library is inspired by the HTTP interface in Spring 6 and provides a similar API for Nest.js.

+## Features

+- Provides a simplified and declarative way of creating HTTP services.
+- Provides a concise syntax for handling query parameters, path variables, request headers, request bodies, and forms.
+- Offers integration with [class-transformer](https://github.com/typestack/class-transformer) to facilitate data transformation.
+- Uses promises instead of observables

 ## Requirements

 - Node.js 18 or later (because this library uses `fetch` internally)